pawello2222/XFormatter/README.md

 ## License <a name="license"></a>

-PhantomKit is available under the MIT license.
+XFormatter is available under the MIT license.
 See the [LICENSE](./LICENSE.md) file for more info.